 Plurilock's business depends on its strong reputation.
 Anything that harms Plurilock's reputation will likely harm its results.
 As a provider of temporary and permanent staffing, Plurilock's reputation is dependent, in part, on the performance of its employees.
-If Plurilock's clients become dissatisfied with the performance of Plurilock's employees engage in or are believed to have engaged in conduct that is harmful to Plurilock's clients, Plurilock's ability to retain existing clients and maintain or expand its client base may be negatively affected.
+If Plurilock's clients become dissatisfied with the performance of Plurilock's employees, or if any of Plurilock's employees engage in or are believed to have engaged in conduct that is harmful to Plurilock's clients, Plurilock's ability to retain existing clients and maintain or expand its client base may be negatively affected.
 Plurilock's ability to attract suitable candidates to fulfil both temporary and permanent positions is also affected by the external perception of its brand and reputation.